GEM-benchmark/NL-Augmenter/transformations/GermanGenderSwap/README.md

 The 223 noun pairs are provided by the author, while the 2000 names are scraped from the web.
 The code is written by the author.

 ## What are the limitations of this transformation?
-The transformation doesn’t consider some other cases like dative of German language, for now, doesn’t consider context sometimes and assumes that the nouns are capitalized.
+The transformation doesn’t consider some other cases like dative of German language, for now, and doesn’t consider context sometimes.

 ## References: